 We need to acknowledge the place of what Brian and I call 'Independent Practice' that should occur with the skill development we are after on the way to decoding and comprehension problem solving fluency.

 This is not 'go away and practice in your corner' independent practice.
-This is about me the teacher being there but not with that smothering teachable moment that is loaded with 'this is what you need to do!'
+This is about me the teacher being there but not with those smothering teachable moments that are loaded with 'this is what you need to do!'

 The teacher skill in reading instruction is in being able to set up the learner with just the right amount of challenge so that the learner brain has a chance to make the powerful connections that the research talks about ... for themselves!
 It's about success, empowerment, autonomy, 'aha' moments that build lifelong readers.